• Skip to primary navigation

 How to make it with gravy?

 To make it with gravy, just add a cup of water once the tomatoes are cooked.
 Simmer for 5 minutes before adding the paneer, and then simmer for another 3-4 minutes with paneer.
-Finally add some garam masala and kasuri methi powder (optional), cook for 1-2 minutes.
+Finally add some garam masala and kasuri methi powder (optional), and cook for 1-2 minutes.
 Your Paneer bhurji with gravy is ready!

 More vegan and vegetarian Indian recipe ideas